SeraphimSerapis/paypalguide/README.md

 The REST API is using [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) (Hypermedia as the Engine of Application State) which basically means: our API is smart and will tell you what to do next with the result of your request.
 This allows avoiding hardcoded API endpoints and is *pure awesome* ;-).

+The flow is pretty similar to the Express Checkout API:

+1. Create a payment: `POST payments/payment`
+	- redirect the user to PayPal and get his approval
+2. Execute the authorized payment: `POST payments/payment/{id}/execute`

+For direct processing of credit cards it's even easier:

+1. Create the payment: `POST payments/payment`
+	- provide the credit card details as funding instrument or use a tokenized credit card

 ### Obtaining client credentials

 A secret and id that identify your client against our server can be obtained in the [Applications section](http://developer.paypal.com/webapps/developer/applications/myapps) of our [Developer Portal](http://developer.paypal.com).